M-Kepler/flask-k8s-helm/eks-addons/README.md

 ## EKS Add-ONs

 There are some add-ons for EKS that would be useful and they are also some simple ansible playbooks.
+Please run playbooks manually, which means they won't include on the CI/CD pipeline.

 ## Metrics Server & Kubernetes-Dashboard